klchambers/VinVivant/README.md

 ### Wireframes

-During the inception of this project, Balsamiq wireframes was used to create mockups of the responsiveness I wanted to create across device types.
+During the inception of this project, Balsamiq Wireframes was used to create mockups of the responsiveness I wanted to create across device types.

 #### [index.html mobile mockup](/assets/READMEcontent/wireframe1.png)
 #### [index.html tablet mockup](/assets/READMEcontent/wireframe4.png)